janfelix/Deep6/README.md

 `python Deep6/Master/deep6_encode.py -i Deep6/Master/test_data.fasta -l 250 -c duplodnaviria`

-Options: -i defines the input file with sequences to encode in fasta format, one file per training class; -l is the fragment length to encode, -c denotes the corresponding class; encoded files for training and validation are saved in the input file directories.
+Options, -i defines the input file with sequences to encode in fasta format, one file per training class; -l is the fragment length to encode, -c denotes the corresponding class; encoded files for training and validation are saved in the input file directories.
 ```
   -h, --help            show this help message and exit
   -i IFILE, --infile=IFILE